Black Bottom Cookie Bars

-Imagine, if you will, a bar with a rich, chocolate-y bottom layer.
-There’s no cream cheese involved in the top layer, but the taste and texture are reminiscent of cheesecake.
-I can only describe it as the cousin that cheesecake actually likes.
-The total package is a soft, chewy, delicious treat not just for summer.
-This kind of goodness works in any season in my kitchen.
+Imagine, if you will, a bar with a rich, chocolate bottom layer.
+It has a double dose of chocolate with both cocoa powder and chocolate chips.
+Then there’s a vanilla top layer.
+While there’s no cream cheese involved, the taste and texture are reminiscent of cheesecake.
+The total package is a soft, chewy, delicious treat that works in any season in my kitchen.

-- 1 cup unsalted butter, melted (plus more for baking dish)
+- 1 cup (226g) unsalted butter, melted (plus more for the baking dish)

 - 2 large eggs, lightly beaten